 Defoliating desert roses is when we cut off the branches with young leaves on our growing plants.

 There is a number of practical reasons why we do this, including: to clearly see the plant structure, to toughen up our plants, and to make a dense canopy.

 Join us now.
 Let's see more about the defoliation process and how and when can we do it to make our adenium strong & beautiful.

 3 Reasons Why We Defoliate Adenium Desert Roses

-Some gardeners grow adenium from seeds while others are gifted the plants by their friends or neighbors when they are several months or years old.
+Some gardeners grow adenium from seeds while others are gifted the plants by their friends or neighbors when the plants are several months or years old.
 While we can get a good view of our babies’ shapes when they are young, the growing leaves sometimes get in the way.